gokrazy/gokrazy/website/content/userguide/minio.md

 * For some reason the `HOME` variable has to be set to the storage folder.
   See [Issue #12641](https://github.cgs.me/minio/minio/issues/12641) on why that is the case.
-As default gokrazy sets `HOME` to `HOME=/perm/<cmd>`, so if you want to change your storage location to something diffrent modify the `env.txt` accordingly.
+As default gokrazy sets `HOME` to `HOME=/perm/<cmd>`, so if you want to change your storage location to something different modify the `env.txt` accordingly.

 ## Step 2: Install MinIO to your gokrazy device